 The course offerings in the Master of Science in Dental Hygiene distance learning program cover a variety of topics from leadership and research to public health and education.
-Prior your studies, you will be required to attend a mandatory orientation, part of which is held on campus, to help prepare you for the program and its learning tools.
+Prior to your studies, you will be required to help prepare you for the program and its learning tools.

 Learn about orientation details, course descriptions, credits, and completion duration by clicking on the course titles below.